t54-labs/t54-toolkit/README.md

-# TLedger Agent Toolkit
+# tLedger Agent Toolkit

-The **TLedger Agent Toolkit** allows integration with TLedger APIs for handling Agent to Agent payments using popular agent frameworks like Virtual's GAME sdk, ai16z etc.
+The **tLedger Agent Toolkit** allows integration with TLedger APIs for handling Agent to Agent payments using popular agent frameworks like Virtual's GAME sdk, ai16z etc.

 ## Installation